 It convinced me to jump ship from Firefox, which I had found to be increasingly bloated and slow.
 Oh, what a difference a little over a decade makes!
 What was once a New Hope for browsing the web has now become the very thing it set out to defeat.
 It’s a turn to the dark side and a fall from grace that would make George Lucas proud (or at the very least hire a copyright lawyer).

 These days, Chrome is just as bloated and resource-hungry as its competitors were.
-There’s a reason why Chrome’s lust for RAM has become such a popular meme on the internet.
+There’s a reason why Chrome’s lust for RAM has become such a popular meme on the internet (though Google is experimenting with a new feature to limit some of its memory-guzzling).

 I’m lucky enough to have a PC that boasts 32GB of the stuff.
 Now, that amount of RAM is – to be honest – overkill for most things I use my PC for.
 However, after a few hours using Chrome, gigabytes will have been swallowed up by Google’s web browser.